-Angela had two years in which to file a lawsuit for her injury under the California statute of limitations.
-(To understand the importance of the California statute of limitations in a case like Angela's, see Nolo's article, How long do I have to file a slip and fall lawsuit in California?
+Angela had two years in which to file a lawsuit for her injury under the California statute of limitations for personal injury cases.

 Once a settlement offer was accepted, there would be no going back later for more compensation if Angela needed additional care or treatment.
 To get a better insight into any complications from Angela's injury that might unfold in the future, her attorney decided to wait until her condition stabilized before submitting a demand letter to Vinny's homeowners' insurance company.
-(For more information, see Slip and Fall Claims and Homeowners' Insurance.)
+(Learn more about slip and fall claims and homeowner's insurance.)

 After Angela completed rehabilitation, her attorney sent a demand letter claiming that Vinny was liable (legally responsible for Angela's injuries under legal principles of negligence), and describing specifically how the accident occurred.

 The demand letter also spelled out Angela's damages—an itemized list of expenses and other losses stemming from her trip and fall accident, including: